minima-global/storefront/README.md

 }
 ```

-A colleague could host their own store, using the steps above, and send you their server's details.
+If you used the config' file described above, your Storefront's homepage should display MiniDapps for three stores.
+Furthermore, a colleague could host their own store, using the steps above, and send you its details.
 Then you could add that to the stores your Storefront displays:

 ```
 {